mbeddr/mps-platform-docs/src/doc/docs/mbeddr/building_mbeddr_locally.md

 ## Manual Build

-1. Open the *com.mbeddr.debugger* project in MPS (multiple projects are located in the code/languages folder) and run `./gradlew install` on Mac/Linux or `gradlew.bat install` on Windows in the command line.
-This command should build the entire project and takes more than 10 minutes.
-You don't have to start this command from inside MPS, but when you execute it on the regular command line, you might need to pass `-PMPS_PATHS_SELECTOR`to gradle to set the path to the MPS home directory.
-When everything works, the script should install a *spawner* plugin into your MPS installation.
-This plugin contains libraries for the [Eclipse C/C++ development tooling](https://www.eclipse.org/cdt/) and needs to be installed.
-It also installs the idea plugin for the actions filter language, which you needs to install to use the language.
-2. You can now build all projects.
+You can now build all projects.
 Start with these projects in this order:

     - *com.mbeddr.debugger*
     - *com.mbeddr.mpsutil*